-LAS VEGAS -- Opening the Black Hat 2013 hacker confab with a widely anticipated keynote, Gen. Keith B. Alexander, commander of U.S. Cyber Command and director of the National Security Agency, spoke about two specific NSA surveillance programs -- tied to Patriot Act
+LAS VEGAS -- Opening the Black Hat 2013 hacker confab with a widely anticipated keynote, Gen. Keith B. Alexander, commander of U.S. Cyber Command and director of the National Security Agency, spoke about two specific NSA surveillance programs

 The assumption is that people are out there just wheeling and dealing … while nothing could be further from the truth.

 "The issue that stands before us today is: What can we do next?
 How can we start this discussion of defending our nation, while protecting our civil liberties and our privacy?
 The reason I'm here is because you may have some ideas of how we can do it better and we need to hear those ideas," he said.
 "But equally important, from my perspective, is that you get the facts.
 There's a reason why some of this information is classified and is stuff that we just don't put out there.
 How do we come up with a program to stop terrorism and to protect our civil liberties and privacy?
 This is perhaps one of the biggest issues facing our country today."